NorthStarUAS/ImageAnalysis/README-DevInstall.md

   Do not Install Microsoft VSCode (Skip!) unless you really want it for some other project not related to this one.

+  > conda upgrade

 # Install git for windows

   Download/install: https://git-scm.com/download/win

-  (Again my advice is to go with all the defaults choices the installer presents.)
+  (My advice is to go with all the defaults choices the installer presents unless you have a specific reason to do something else.)

 # Open command shells